-Vietnam’s coastal plain stretches 638 miles in a narrow arch from Vinh (in the former Democratic Republic of Vietnam (North Vietnam)) to Phan Thiet (in the former Republic of Vietnam (South Vietnam)).
+Vietnam’s coastal plain stretches 638 miles in a narrow arch from Vinh (in the former North Vietnam) to Phan Thiet (in the former South Vietnam).
 It is bordered on the east by the blue waters of the South China Sea, or what the Vietnamese refer to as the East Sea, and on the west by the imposing mountains of the Central Highlands.
 In its narrowest reaches in northern Binh Dinh Province, the coastal plain is less than a mile wide.

 The coastal plain possesses a diverse number of environments.
-In Quang Tri Province, which sits south of what had once been the DMZ, gleaming white sand dunes lie just inland from the sea.
-Here, stunted trees and scrub brush grow out of the poor, sandy soil.
-Near Quang Tri City, hundreds of grey, rain-streaked burial crypts stand atop the undulating dunes, a testament to the ferociousness of the fighting in this area during the years of the American War.
+In Quang Tri Province, immediately south of what had once been the DMZ, gleaming white sand dunes extend inland from the sea.
+Here, mile upon mile of stunted trees and scrub brush grow out of the poor, sandy soil.
+Near Quang Tri City, hundreds of gray, weather-beaten burial crypts stand atop the undulating dunes, a testament to the ferociousness of the fighting in this area during the years of the Vietnam War.

 Further south, near Phan Thiet, the land becomes dry and barren.
 The coastal plain through this section lies in the rain shadow of the Central Highlands, which means the region doesn’t receive the rainfall necessary for rice cultivation.
-As a result, the people have turned away from the land and toward the ocean for their livelihood.
+As a result, the people have turned away from the land and towards the sea for their livelihood.
 In the harbor at Phan Thiet, dozens of anchored fishing vessels signify the chief occupation of the inhabitants.
-The vessels range in size from large ocean-going trawlers to small round reed boats.
+The vessels range in size from large ocean-going trawlers to small, round, reed boats.
 The size of the boats suggests the type of water fished by their owners.
-The round lacquered boats, which resemble the bullboats employed by the Mandan on the Upper Missouri in the nineteenth century, are used in shallow inlets, estuaries, and along the ocean fringe.
+The round vessels, which resemble the bullboats employed by the Mandan on the Upper Missouri in the nineteenth century, are used in shallow inlets, estuaries, and along the ocean fringe.
 The bigger trawlers fish the deep waters further offshore.

 In the 1960s and 1970s, the coastal plain was not as densely populated as the Mekong Delta, but it did have more people than the plateau country of the Central Highlands.
 In 1970, the average population density in the coastal districts of Binh Dinh Province stood at 520 people per square mile.
 Another heavily populated coastal district surrounded the imperial city of Hue.

 Major urban centers in the coastal plain can be found at Hue, Danang, Qui Nhon, Tuy Hoa, and Nha Trang.
-These cities serve as market centers for the paddy country on their environs.
-In the 1960s, Danang was South Vietnam’s second most populous city, second only to Saigon.
+These cities serve as market centers for the paddy lands on their environs.
+In the 1960s, Danang was South Vietnam’s second most populous city.
+Only Saigon had more people.
 Prior to the American military build-up in 1965, Danang, Qui Nhon, and Nha Trang represented three of South Vietnam’s busiest ports.
 After 1965, the U.S. added to the coastal plain’s list of seaports by constructing modern facilities at Cam Ranh Bay and Chu Lai.